hdShang/arxiv-daily/docs/cs-RO/2025-12-03/papers/251203995v1-artificial-microsaccade-compensation-stable-vision-for-an-ornithopte.md

 ---
 layout: default
-title: Artificial Microsaccade Compensation: Stable Vision for an Ornithopter
+title: "Artificial Microsaccade Compensation: Stable Vision for an Ornithopter"
 ---

 # Artificial Microsaccade Compensation: Stable Vision for an Ornithopter